-Like other investments, ensure you get a quality return on invest with your education.
+Like other investments, ensure you get a high return on investment with your education.
+This means you need to take the time and find quality programs that meets your needs and help you succeed.

 By: Allan R Kirby